 Obama first visited the resort in North Carolina's Blue Ridge Mountains in 2008, but he didn't get to play the Omni Grove Park Inn golf course , classic Donald Ross design, until 2010.
 In appreciation, he presented the resort with a set of clubs, now showcased in the Presidents Lounge that honors the 10 U.S. Presidents who have stayed on property.

 Cape Arundel Golf Club, Kennebunkport, Maine

-This old-school Walter Travis design, very near the Bush family's oceanfront Walker's Point home, will host the 14th George H.W.
-Bush Cape Arundel Celebrity Golf Classic June 20-21.
+This old-school Walter Travis design, very near the Bush family's oceanfront Walker's Point home, hosts the George H.W.
+Bush Cape Arundel Celebrity Golf Classic every June.
 Clinton has played in the event as well.

 Ojai Valley Inn & Spa, Ojai, Calif.

 Ronald Reagan (1981-89) and his wife, Nancy, considered the Inn one of their favorite getaways, first visiting in the 1950s.
 Located 90 miles north of Los Angeles, the Ojai Valley golf course is a classic George C. Thomas Jr. design surrounded by beautiful rolling hills.

 Omni La Costa Resort & Spa, Carlsbad, Calif.

 Over the years, the popular resort halfway between San Diego and Los Angeles has hosted several Presidents and Vice Presidents.
 Nixon played in a tournament at La Costa in 1975, a round Van Natta Jr. called "notorious" since his playing partner was a teamster who was a suspect in the disappearance of Jimmy Hoffa.